Topology of Calorons Re-examined: Topological Character of Calorons

 for very small $\varepsilon$ and $\delta$ with $0<\varepsilon<\delta$, i.e., the patch 1 covers almost the whole $S^1$.
 Taking the limit $\varepsilon,\delta\to0$, we identify the $S^1$ with $[-\beta/2,\beta/2]$ hereafter.
 We thus evaluate the second Chern number \eqref{2nd Chern number} on $[-\beta/2,\beta/2]\times\mathbb{R}^3$ by using the Stokes theorem,

 where

 and

-Notice that the second Chern number Q itself is, of course, gauge invariant; however, neither of $C$ nor K are so by themselves.
-Therefore, the evaluation of these quantities must account for the gauge dependencies carefully.
+Notice that the second Chern number $Q$ itself is, of course, gauge invariant; however, neither $C$ nor $K$ is individually gauge invariant.
+Therefore, the evaluation of these quantities must carefully account for their gauge dependence.
 We refer to the integrals \eqref{Clut integral} and \eqref{K integral} as the C-integral and K-integral, respectively.

 The C-integral \eqref{Clut integral} is evaluated to be